 Hostels have evolved somewhat in the last 40 years.
 Today, they are no longer just a place for young travelers.
 You’ll as likely find a retired couple staying at a hostel as a college student.
 Hostels still offer an affordable, no-frills place to stay, but they generally have staff to do the major cleaning and chores.

 However, guests are expected to clean up after themselves and keep their room or sleeping area in order.
 There is no maid service as you’d find in a hotel.
 Not all hostels are communal, but they generally offer less privacy than hotels.
 Most have shared bathroom facilities.

 In addition to affordable accommodations, hostels offer:

-There is no one style of hostel.
+There is no one style of a hostel.
 Sleeping arrangements can vary from bunk beds in a communal room to private rooms.
-Most hostels fit in with the local culture, architecture and environment.
+Most hostels fit in with the local culture, architecture, and environment.

 If you’re planning a trip this season and want to save money while having a unique experience, be sure to consider staying in one of the world’s more than 4,000 hostels.

 The hostel has 12 rooms, 24 bunks and 7 private rooms.
 There is big common kitchen and common dining and meeting area.
 The hostel is a renovated New England Farm House.
 There also is a very quaint shopping village of North Conway which also has many great and lively eaterys.
 At the hostel we strive to bring you all the very best local tips to make your trip memorable.
 Please contact us with any questions and we will do our very best to help!

 The hostel has many groups that stay with us.
 Please contact us with the specifics of your groups needs so we can help plan and take care of everything for you.